 Who is the service for?

-The University runs and maintains a High Performance Compute facility (HPC), called Minerva, which is available to any research student or member of academic staff, from any School or Faculty, who has the need for compute resource substantially greater than a standard PC.
+The on-site High Performance Computer (HPC), called Augusta, is available to any research student or member of academic staff, from any School or Faculty, who has the need for compute resource substantially greater than a standard PC.

 This includes those who can run their applications on a PC, but find the calculations tie up their machine for an excessive amount of time, as well as those who need more processors and/or computer memory.